Bridging Source Code and Bytecode for Smart Contract Vulnerability Detection via Dual-Perspective Cross-Modal Distillation: Backgroud and Related work

 \subsubsection{Infinite Loop}

-Smart contracts executed on the EVM are constrained by gas limits, which cap the amount of computational resources a transaction can consume.
-However, if a contract contains an unbounded or infinite loop—either due to logic errors or adversarial input—it may exceed the gas limit and fail execution.
-More critically, such contracts can be deliberately crafted to consume excessive gas, resulting in denial-of-service (DoS) conditions for other contracts that interact with them \cite{wu2024bkg2.2_r4_loop}.
-This class of vulnerability is particularly challenging to detect through traditional static analysis, as it often depends on complex control flow, input-dependent iterations, or interactions across contracts.
+Smart contracts are constrained by gas limits, which bound computational resources.
+Unbounded or input-dependent loops may exceed this limit, causing execution failure.
+Malicious contracts can exploit this to trigger denial-of-service (DoS) conditions in dependent contracts \cite{wu2024bkg2.2_r4_loop}.
+Detecting such vulnerabilities is difficult, as they often depend on complex control flow and inter-contract interactions.

-These vulnerabilities represent critical failure modes in smart contracts, capable of leading to significant financial and systemic damage.
-Their frequency and impact have been corroborated by multiple empirical studies and post-mortem analyses of real-world incidents \cite{wu2024handle_expert_challenge}.
-Consequently, automated techniques for detecting such vulnerabilities are of paramount importance for securing blockchain ecosystems.
+These vulnerabilities represent critical failure modes that can cause significant financial and systemic damage, as confirmed by empirical studies and real-world incidents \cite{wu2024handle_expert_challenge}.
+Therefore, automated detection techniques are essential for improving blockchain security.